 Unlike a vanity sink with a cabinet, pedestal sinks allow handicapped people in wheelchairs to access a sink to perform basic hygiene activities, such as hand washing and tooth brushing.
 As the name suggests, the sink is mounted on a pedestal base, allowing access under the sink and on both sides of the pedestal.
-Under the American with Disabilities Act, a sink must meet requirements for accessibility to be marketed as handicapped-accessible.
+The American with Disabilities Act sets guidelines for all bathroom fixtures, from ADA bathtub requirements to ADA pedestal sink requirements, for those items to be called handicapped accessible.

 The valves and P-trap drain assembly are exposed under many pedestal style sinks.
 ADA pedestal sinks require these parts to be concealed within the pedestal to prevent people from hurting themselves by bumping into the parts.
 Pedestal sinks are specifically designed so the pedestal base fits over the drain assembly to conceal it and prevent harm.
 If for any reason these parts cannot fit inside the pedestal base, they should be covered with a plumbing pipe cover to ensure safe use of the sink.